domiballoch/sudoku-kata/README.md

 <br/>8.
 This bit is the key: re-check the list using sublists but use a recursive loop until they both pass vertically and horizontally
 <br/>9.
 Display all lists in a sudoku grid 9x9

+<br/>Note:
+<br/>Collections.shuffle has to be used.
+If you use Random your IDE will crash as its more expensive to call
+<br/>If you try and check more than one list as part of the recursive loop a stackoverflow error will occur

 <h3>Learning Outcomes</h3>
 Using lists, loops, algorithms, logical thinking and problem solving